zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ### Dynamic configuration via zowe.yaml

-1. Set the following property for the Gateway of APIMLs in Domain-2 to Domain-N to dynamically onboard to the Discovery service of API ML in Domain-1.
+1. Set the following property for the Gateway of APIMLs in Domain(2-N) to dynamically onboard to the Discovery service of API ML in Domain-1.

     `components.gateway.apiml.service.additionalRegistration`